Five Days at Memorial Episode 1, 2, and 3 Recap: Were Patients Killed in Memorial and LifeCare?

 Five Days at Memorial Episode 1, 2, and 3 Recap

-‘Day One’ begins with a group of people discovering forty-five dead bodies at the Memorial hospital building several days after Hurricane Katrina.
-Dr. Horace Baltz, one of the longest serving doctors at Memorial, gets questioned about the deaths.
-On August 28, 2005, Hurricane Katrina threatens New Orleans.
-Around two thousand people, that includes patients, doctors and nurses, other hospital staff, and family members of the patients, get stuck in the hospital.
-Dr. Anna Pou, nurse Karen Wynn, Dr. Bryant King, and other staff of the hospital help the patients and other people in the building in the wake of the hurricane under the leadership of Susan Mulderick, the incident commander of the hospital.
+‘Day One’ begins with a group of people discovering forty-five dead bodies at the Memorial Hospital building several days after Hurricane Katrina.
+Dr. Horace Baltz, one of the longest-serving doctors at Memorial, gets questioned about the deaths.
+On August 28, 2005, Hurricane Katrina threatened New Orleans.
+Around two thousand people that includes patients, doctors and nurses, other hospital staff, and family members of the patients, get stuck in the hospital.
+Dr. Anna Pou, nurse Karen Wynn, Dr. Bryant King, and other staff of the hospital helped the patients and other people in the building in the wake of the hurricane under the leadership of Susan Mulderick, the incident commander of the hospital.

 The Memorial hospital building also accommodates LifeCare Hospitals on its seventh floor for long-term acute care for severely ill patients.
-Diane Robichaux looks after the hospital that accommodates several patients such as Emmett Everett and Wilda McManus.
+Diane Robichaux looks after the hospital that accommodates several patients, such as Emmett Everett and Wilda McManus.
 The people somehow manage to survive the hurricane that passes in one night of stormy rain.
 ‘Day Two’ follows the events that happen the next day of the hurricane.
-The hurricane has passed, the rain has stopped, and the sky becomes clear.
-But due to the lack of city power, the hospital building gets run on backup generator power, which makes it impossible to turn on the air conditioning system.
+The hurricane has passed, the rain has stopped, and the sky has become clear.
+However, due to the lack of city power, the hospital building gets run on backup generator power, which makes it impossible to turn on the air conditioning system.

 ‘Day Three’ follows Susan and others’ attempts to evacuate the people from the hospital building.
 A humongous amount of water surrounds the building and gets into the basement of the hospital.
 Susan instructs a subordinate to contact Tenet, the company that owns the center, for help.
 A Tenet employee named Michael Arvin tries to help but his boss forces him to stop trying by offering an excuse that the evacuation is the responsibility of the Coast Guard and National Guard.
 A truck arrives at the hospital to evacuate around twenty people and a helicopter evacuates a single baby.
 Meanwhile, a LifeCare patient gets coded and eventually dies despite the efforts of Horace and other staff.